COSC3020/isomorphism-nodes-connectivity-JingtianWang-28/README.md

 ///

-G1G2 is fully connected and has the same number of nodes, then there must be an f that allows G1 to be mapped to G2.
-Since every node in G1 can be mapped to the corresponding unique node in G2, f is a bijection.

-since G1 is fully connected , any two node a,b∈V1 are connected by egde (a,b)∈E1

-so it must have f let the edge f(a),f(b)∈E2 map to corresponding node f(a),f(b)∈V2.

-Since f is a bijection, f can map every unique node and edge of G1 to a unique node of G2 while preserving structural equivalence.

-So f preserves the relationship from G1 to G2 and satisfies f:V1 -> V2 such that (u,v)∈E1 iff (f(u),f(v))∈E2
+Graph A and graph B have the same number of nodes and are fully connected, so they are isomorphic

+Since A and B have the same number of vertices, let the vertex set be Va = Vb = {v1,v2...vn}

+Since A is fully connected, there must be an edge connecting any two different vertices Vx Vy in Va

+Since B is fully connected, there must be an edge connecting any two different vertices Vx Vy in Vb

+let f:v1 -> v2, define as f(vx) = vx, for all x∈{1...n}

+f is a bijection, because each vertex in Va can be mapped one-to-one to a vertex in Vb, and the same for graph B, so we have satisfied the conditions for isomorphism.

+So they must isomorphic

 ###